syahrinseth/the-zikir-counter/README.md

-# zikir_app
+# The Zikir App

-A new Flutter project.
+A Flutter Zikir Counter App.

 ## Getting Started